ibm-cloud-docs/vpc/metadata-identity-migration-beta.md

 {{site.data.keyword.attribute-definition-list}}

-# Updating to the `2025-07-15` version (metadata identity)
+# Updating to the `2025-07-15` version of the Beta VPC Identity API
 {: #2025-07-15-migration-metadata-identity}

-As described in the [Beta VPC Identity API](/apidocs/vpc-identity-beta/latest) reference [versioning](/apidocs/vpc-identity-beta#versioning-identity-beta) policy, most changes to the VPC APIs are fully compatible with earlier versions and are made available to all clients, regardless of the API version the client requests.
-However, the `2025-07-15` release of the VPC API necessitated incompatible changes in support of metadata identity methods.
+As described in the [Beta VPC Identity API](/apidocs/vpc-identity-beta/latest) reference [versioning](/apidocs/vpc-identity-beta#versioning-identity-beta) policy, most changes to the VPC Identity API are fully compatible with earlier versions and are made available to all clients, regardless of the VPC Identity API version the client requests.
+However, the `2025-07-15` release of the VPC Identity API necessitated incompatible changes in support of identity methods.

-When you adopt the release version `2025-07-15` or later, the metadata identity APIs will operate this way:
+When you adopt the release version `2025-07-15` or later, the VPC Identity API will operate this way:

 - Methods with `/instance_identity` in the path cannot be used on bare metal servers and virtual server instances.
 - Methods with `/identity` in the path can be used by both virtual server instances and bare metal servers.
 Methods with `/identity` in the path operate the same as `/instance_identity` methods when used in virtual server instances.